atctwo/watch-II/docs/notes/libraries.md

 ## Modifications

 These are the modifications you need to make to some of the libraries to get watch2 to work with them.
 The system will still compile if you don't perform these modifications, but you will need to modify them to match with the exact hardware that you are using.
 The modifications listed below are specific to the watch 2 hardware that the system is being developed for, so if you are trying to get watch 2 running on a different board, you should see the documentation for the config files, and configure them to work with the hardware you are using.

+Most of these modifications are made automatically by `install_libraries.sh`

 ### Time